 The GDPR introduces the principles of privacy by design and privacy by default.
-Privacy-by-design means that controllers are required to implement appropriate technical and organisational measures designed to implement the data protection principles in an effective manner and to integrate the necessary safeguards into the processing in order to meet the requirements of the GDPR.
-When doing so, controllers must take into account the state of the art, the cost of implementation and the nature, scope, context and purposes of processing.
-Privacy-by-Odefault means that controllers must implement appropriate technical and organisational measures to ensure that, by default, only PII that is strictly necessary for each processing purpose is processed.
+Privacy by design means that controllers are required to implement appropriate technical and organisational measures designed to implement the data protection principles effectively and to integrate the necessary safeguards into the processing to meet the requirements of the GDPR.
+When doing so, controllers must consider the state of the art, the cost of implementation and the nature, scope, context and purposes of the processing.
+Privacy by default means that controllers must implement appropriate technical and organisational measures to ensure that, by default, only PII that is strictly necessary for each processing purpose is processed.